What Is Tokenomics and Why Does It Matter for Crypto Investors?

 | Burn Mechanism | Tokens removed from circulation | Can create deflationary pressure |

-Understanding Token Supply Types
+How Do Token Supply Types Affect Value?

 Token supply is one of the most critical tokenomics factors, directly impacting scarcity, inflation, and potential price appreciation.
+Understanding the difference between max supply, total supply, and circulating supply is essential for accurate valuation.

 Market capitalization is calculated using circulating supply, not total supply.
 This distinction is crucial because a token with low circulating supply but high total supply may experience significant dilution as more tokens enter circulation.
+Always check vesting schedules before investing.

 How tokens are distributed among stakeholders reveals a project's fairness, decentralization, and risk of price manipulation.
+A well-balanced distribution protects investors from sudden dumps and ensures aligned incentives.

 Vesting schedules lock tokens for specific periods, preventing early investors and team members from immediately selling.
 A typical vesting schedule might include a 6-12 month cliff (no tokens released) followed by linear monthly releases over 2-4 years.

-Token Burns and Deflationary Mechanics
+How Do Token Burns Create Deflationary Pressure?

 Since Ethereum's EIP-1559 upgrade in August 2021, over 4 million ETH has been burned.
 During periods of high network activity, Ethereum becomes deflationary, meaning more ETH is burned than created through staking rewards.

-Which Crypto Has the Best Tokenomics?
+Which Cryptocurrencies Have the Best Tokenomics?

 | Aspect | Bitcoin | Ethereum |